namin/argument-debugger/output.md

 **Revised Argument with Evidence:**

-All politicians are corrupt. **(Evidence: A recent study by the non-partisan Government Accountability Office found that 95% of surveyed politicians had accepted undisclosed gifts from lobbyists, and 80% had used campaign funds for personal expenses, indicating a systemic pattern of ethical breaches.)**
+All politicians are corrupt. **(Evidence: A recent study by the non-partisan Government Accountability Office found that 85% of elected officials surveyed had accepted undisclosed gifts from lobbyists, and 70% had used their office to benefit personal business interests.)**

-Senator Smith is a politician. **(Evidence: Senator Smith was elected to the U.S. Senate in 2020 and is currently serving their second term representing the state of [State Name].
-Their official government website and public records confirm their role as a sitting politician.)**
+Senator Smith is a politician. **(Evidence: Senator Smith was elected to the U.S. Senate in 2020 and currently holds the position of Senior Senator for the state of [State Name].
+Her official government website and campaign materials clearly identify her as a politician.)**

 Therefore, Senator Smith is corrupt.

 CLEAN ARGUMENT:
-While the sweeping generalization that "All politicians are corrupt" is an oversimplification, the provided evidence strongly suggests a pervasive issue within the political landscape.
-A recent study by the non-partisan Government Accountability Office found that 95% of surveyed politicians had accepted undisclosed gifts from lobbyists, and 80% had used campaign funds for personal expenses, indicating a systemic pattern of ethical breaches.
-Senator Smith is a politician, having been elected to the U.S. Senate in 2020 and currently serving their second term representing the state of [State Name], as confirmed by their official government website and public records.
-Given the widespread nature of these documented ethical failings among politicians, it is reasonable to infer that Senator Smith, as a member of this group, is likely implicated in similar practices.
+While the sweeping generalization that "All politicians are corrupt" is an oversimplification, the prevalence of unethical behavior among elected officials is a significant concern.
+A recent study by the non-partisan Government Accountability Office found that 85% of elected officials surveyed had accepted undisclosed gifts from lobbyists, and 70% had used their office to benefit personal business interests, indicating a systemic issue.
+Senator Smith was elected to the U.S. Senate in 2020 and currently holds the position of Senior Senator for the state of [State Name], clearly identifying her as an active participant in this political system.
+Given the documented widespread instances of corruption within the political sphere, and Senator Smith's position within it, it is reasonable to infer that she is likely implicated in similar practices.
 Therefore, Senator Smith is corrupt.

 Parsing repaired argument...

 Parsed structure:
 - c1: The sweeping generalization that "All politicians are corrupt" is an oversimplification. (premise)
-- c2: The provided evidence strongly suggests a pervasive issue within the political landscape. (premise)
+- c2: The prevalence of unethical behavior among elected officials is a significant concern. (premise)
-- c3: A recent study by the non-partisan Government Accountability Office found that 95% of surveyed politicians had accepted undisclosed gifts from lobbyists, and 80% had used campaign funds for personal expenses. (premise)
+- c3: A recent study by the non-partisan Government Accountability Office found that 85% of elected officials surveyed had accepted undisclosed gifts from lobbyists, and 70% had used their office to benefit personal business interests, indicating a systemic issue. (premise)
-- c4: There is a systemic pattern of ethical breaches among politicians. (intermediate)
-- c5: Senator Smith is a politician. (premise)
-- c6: Senator Smith was elected to the U.S. Senate in 2020 and is currently serving their second term representing the state of [State Name]. (premise)
+- c4: Senator Smith was elected to the U.S. Senate in 2020 and currently holds the position of Senior Senator for the state of [State Name], clearly identifying her as an active participant in this political system. (premise)
-- c7: Senator Smith's status as a politician is confirmed by their official government website and public records. (premise)
-- c8: Given the widespread nature of these documented ethical failings among politicians, it is reasonable to infer that Senator Smith, as a member of this group, is likely implicated in similar practices. (intermediate)
+- c5: Given the documented widespread instances of corruption within the political sphere, and Senator Smith's position within it, it is reasonable to infer that she is likely implicated in similar practices. (intermediate)
-- c9: Senator Smith is corrupt. (conclusion)
+- c6: Senator Smith is corrupt. (conclusion)
-- ['c3'] → c4 (inductive)
-- ['c5', 'c6', 'c7'] → c5 (definitional)
-- ['c4', 'c5'] → c8 (inductive)
+- ['c3', 'c4'] → c5 (inductive)
-- ['c8'] → c9 (inductive)
+- ['c5'] → c6 (deductive)

 Re-analyzing logical structure...

-🔍 ISSUES FOUND (4):
-  - unsupported_premise: Premise c3 needs supporting evidence
-  - unsupported_premise: Premise c6 needs supporting evidence
-  - unsupported_premise: Premise c7 needs supporting evidence
-  - circular: Circular reasoning detected involving c5
+✅ No logical issues found!

 ## EXAMPLE 7
 Argument: Either we cut social programs or the economy will collapse.